-Power imbalance requirement is a measure of the receiver’s ability to receive a wanted signal in the presence of another signal with a power imbalance and a specific frequency offset from the wanted signal.
+Power imbalance requirement is a measure of the receiver’s ability to receive a wanted signal in the presence of another signal with a power spectral density (PSD) imbalance and a specific frequency offset from the wanted signal.

 Power imbalance requirement in this subclause is only applicable for a UE indicating [intraBandNR-CA-non-collocated-r18] and if [nonCollocatedTypeNR-CA-r18] is not provided and UE is configured with maxMIMO-Layers with value less than or equal to 2.